APEX-SWE: APEX SWE Integration

 \subsection{Integration Tasks Data}

-\paragraph{Task Environment} All Integration tasks include Plane, as well as six other services: LocalStack ($56\%$), which emulates AWS primitives such as S3, Lambda, DynamoDB, and Kinesis.
-Business applications include EspoCRM ($35\%$), MailHog ($33\%$) for SMTP testing, Mattermost ($32\%$), Medusa ($31\%$) for e-commerce, and Zammad ($26\%$).
-Tasks also include an in-memory PostgreSQL database. \paragraph{Task Sourcing} Tasks were created by software engineers with 3+ years of experience.
+\paragraph{Task Sourcing} Tasks were created by software engineers with 3+ years of experience.
 Each case underwent a three-stage validation process.
 First, a check to verify that task prompts align with the source documents provided to the model.
+Second, test validation to ensure that the test suite faithfully evaluates the request without reward hacking.
+Third, creation of a gold standard output to ensure that the human-authored solution passes all tests with a 100\% score.
+The production process for SWE Integration tasks and our grading is shown in Figure~\ref{fig:swe-integration-process}.

+\paragraph{Task Environment} All Integration tasks include an ephemeral PostgreSQL database and Plane, as well as six other services: LocalStack ($56\%$), which emulates AWS primitives (such as S3, Lambda, DynamoDB, and Kinesis), EspoCRM ($35\%$), MailHog ($33\%$) for SMTP testing, Mattermost ($32\%$), Medusa ($31\%$) for e-commerce, and Zammad ($26\%$).

-Second, test validation to ensure that the test suite faithfully evaluates the request without being susceptible to reward hacking.
-Third, create a gold standard output, checking that the human-authored solution passes all tests with a 100\% score. \paragraph{Authentication \& Security} Tasks have authentication schemes to test models' ability to handle real-world credential management, including Basic Auth for EspoCRM and Zammad, JWT tokens for Medusa, IAM policies and STS credentials for LocalStack, API keys for various webhooks, and PostgreSQL connection strings.
-Models must read credentials from environment variables rather than hardcoding values, enforcing production-grade security practices.
+\paragraph{Authentication \& Security} Tasks have authentication schemes to test models' ability to handle credential management, including Basic Auth for EspoCRM and Zammad, JWT tokens for Medusa, IAM policies and STS credentials for LocalStack, API keys for various webhooks, and PostgreSQL connection strings.
+Models must read credentials from environment variables rather than hardcoding values, enforcing production-grade security.